gdtyra/gdtyra.github.io/index.md

 If you're wondering how these things are related, so am I.

 ### Complexity
-The donation eligiblity service was straightforward and not particularly interesting.
+The donation eligibility service was straightforward and not particularly interesting.

 The existing package certification system was complex in the sense that nobody remaining on the team really understood what it was supposed to do.
-Even outside of the engineering team, there didn't seem to be a wholistic understanding of what it was supposed to do, not supposed to do, what was deprecated or not, etc.
+Even outside of the engineering team, there didn't seem to be a holistic understanding of what it was supposed to do, not supposed to do, what was deprecated or not, etc.

 For the new systems we were building, there was complexity around the company's initiative to migrate systems onto public AWS offerings instead of the internal services and frameworks that had been used before.
 Other than the need to learn a new way of doing things, it added complexity in that dependencies we wanted to integrate with may be in differing stages of this migration and we needed to decide whether to wait for them to migrate or do a temporary integration with their legacy system.